pdjingle/ResturGener/README.md

 * The footer is not on the bottom of the screen.
 * On mobile, when the local storage columns get too long, the modal only appears on the top rather than on the main display
 * On desktop, when the local storage columns get too long, the modal is stretched, leaving a large gap between the name and the icon.
+* The favorite restaurants gets buggy
+    * When clicking on the "Favorite" button more than once, it causes an error in the local storage.
+    * When clicking on a Favortie Restaurant after searching up a new restaurant, and then clicking on Favorite for the Favorite Restaurant, then the recently searched one is added.
+Refreshing the page prevents this from occurring.
+        * ie. Having Starbucks in the favorites.
+Searching Pizza Hut.
+Clicking on Starbucks in the Favorite's section, clicking on "Favorites" button.
+This brings up "Pizza Hut" into the Favorites rather than informing the user that the restaurant is already there.
+    * When there's an error in the local storage from any of these situations, the modal cannot be closed.

 ## Future Ideas